andrebergvind/cyclistic-bike-share-analysis/README.md

   **Additional Recommendation Focusing On Tourists**

 1. **Offer a Variety of Membership Types**

-   - Introduce flexible membership options to appeal to the tourist rider segment, such as weekend-only passes and a 1-week tourist membership.
+Introduce flexible membership options to appeal to the tourist rider segment, such as weekend-only passes and a 1-week tourist membership.
+Although it does not fully agree with the main purpose of this analysis, it certainly could drive additional revenue and increase customer loyalty with the company and in that way support a stable long term growth.